Airfield traffic pattern: Procedures in the pattern

 There is also a procedure known as an "orbit", where an aircraft flies a 360° loop either clockwise or anticlockwise.
 This is usually to allow greater separation with other traffic ahead in the pattern.
 This can be the result of a controller's instruction.
 If at the pilot's initiative, the pilot will report e.g. "(tail number or flight number) making one left-hand orbit, will advise complete".

-To practice take off and landing, a pilot would often fly many patterns, one after another, from the same runway.
+To practice take off and landing, a pilot would often fly multiple patterns, one after another, from the same runway.
 Upon each landing, depending on the runway distance remaining, aircraft and pilot capabilities, noise abatement procedures in effect, and air traffic control clearance, the pilot will perform either a full stop landing (taxi to the runway beginning for subsequent take-off), a touch-and-go (stabilize in the landing roll, reconfigure the aircraft for take-off, and take-off without ever stopping the aircraft), or a stop-and-go (decelerate to a stop, then take-off from the remaining runway).
 In the U.S., when operating in a controlled airport a pilot can be cleared for the option, allowing any of the landing options above, or a rejected landing, at pilot's discretion.